The Kanha of Kipling

 The Park’s Mascot

 Kanha is the only national park in India which has an animal as a mascot.
 The park authorities have nominated a barasingha. a species of deer as the local mascot.
 The name of the mascot is Beer Singh.
-I think, this has to do with protecting this species in Kanha from poachers.
+I think this has to do with protecting this species in Kanha National Park from the poachers.